Le tue preferenze per questa sessione sono state aggiornate. Per modificare definitivamente le impostazioni del tuo account, vai a Il mio account

 So, what are we to do?
 Thankfully, we have lots of options when it comes to keeping hands clean and taking care of our skin.
 Here are a few tips for hand care:

-- Use cool or lukewarm, not hot, water when washing hands.
+• Use cool or lukewarm, not hot, water when washing hands

 While data suggests that the virus can be killed by higher temperatures, hot water isn’t actually necessary to do the job, and in fact just leads to more stripping of oil from the skin.
-Soap and water alone will take care of it, so use cool or lukewarm water. - Pick a gentle, unscented soap for washing hands.
+Soap and water alone will take care of it, so use cool or lukewarm water.

 While it’s certainly true that we want antibacterial/antiviral written on our house cleaners and sanitizing wipes, we actually don’t need that in our hand soap.
 According to the FDA, there is no extra benefit to using antibacterial soap, and there’s a chance that the added chemicals can lead to more irritation.
 Fragrances are another ingredient to avoid, as these often have many chemicals that can potentially aggravate sensitive skin.
-A creamy formulation will be more moisturizing and still get the job done. - Avoid hand dryers.
+A creamy formulation will be more moisturizing and still get the job done.

 There are two reasons for this.
 For one (and most important when trying to cut down on virus transmission), it can spread viral particles.
 From a hand care standpoint, the dry, hot air can dry out hands even more and lead to worsening hand eczema.
 Instead, pat hands dry with a paper towel (rubbing can irritate them more).
-Follow up immediately with a hand moisturizer. - Moisturize after washing hands.
+Follow up immediately with a hand moisturizer.

 We can’t stop soap from stripping oils from our hands, but we can add those oils and moisture back after washing.